-Taxpayers requesting a Tax Refund must fill out a Business Tax Refund Application and include all supporting documentation.
+Taxpayers requesting a tax refund must complete a Business Tax Refund Application and include all supporting documentation.

 To claim a refund for returned cigarette stamps complete the Returned Cigarette Stamp Affidavit